 What is an Automotive Service Technician?

-An automotive service technician (or auto mechanic) is someone who inspects, maintains, and repairs electric, gas, hybrid and alternative fuel vehicles.
+An automotive service technician (or auto mechanic) inspects, maintains, and repairs electric, gas, hybrid and alternative fuel vehicles.
 In smaller businesses, their duties may include a full range of repair and maintenance services.
 In larger businesses, they may specialize in certain areas, such as brakes, transmissions or air conditioning systems.

 What does an Automotive Service Technician do?